-- In the case of input voltage drop, a decoupling capacitor provides adequate power to an IC to maintain the voltage level.
+- In case of input voltage drop, it provides adequate power to an IC to maintain the voltage level.

-- In the case of voltage increase, a decoupling capacitor prevents the excess current from flowing through the IC to keep the voltage stable.
+- In case of voltage surge, a decoupling capacitor prevents the excess current from flowing through the IC to keep the voltage stable.

 What type of capacitors are used for decoupling?